visanmar/MySQL-Alchemy/README.md

-# Tasks list using Flask, SQLAlchemy MySQL with VUE frontend in Python.
+# Tasks list using Flask, SQLAlchemy and MySQL in Python.
+VUE frontend.
 Working example using Python Flask with SQLAlchemy, MySQL and VUE frontend.

 ## What does this project use?